Lightroom develop presets are a popular and simple way to post-process your photos. You can use them with individual images or several at a time.

 What Are Lightroom Presets?

-Lightroom develop presets are a series of editing instructions carried out in consecutive order.
+Lightroom presets are a series of editing instructions carried out in consecutive order.
 You can use them to achieve a particular look for your photos.

 Presets in Lightroom can consist of any combination of edits that you make to an image.